hwstar/9-Valve-Sprinkler-Controller/README.md

 The firmware consists of ESPHome platform compiled with a user-customizable YAML file and some custom components which are modifications of modules contained in ESPHome.

+> **_NOTE:_** If you wish to configure without using improv to set the WIFI credentials, use the esp32-sprinkler-without-improv.yaml instead of esp32-sprinkler.yaml.
 Before compiling, rename secrets-sample.yaml to secrets.yaml, and change items in secrets.yaml to suit your requirements.

 Once compiled the firmware is installed via a 3.3V serial cable.
 J201 on the board is a male header which is compatible with FTDI serial cables such as FTDI part number TTL-232R-3V3.